BITING THE GOOD BITE: How Freeze Drying Helps Answer Our Food Waste Problem

 The shelf life for freeze dried foods in comparison with fresh foods and other alternatives is astronomical.
 Most fresh foods will last approximately 3-7 days (depending on the food group and storage of food).
 With frozen foods, we are lucky enough to be able to freeze extra produce, meats, poultry, soups, and sauces for around 6-12 months.
 Most households freeze their food as their primary preservation method, but face the issues of freezer burn and limited freezer space.
 Freeze dried food prevents all of this from happening with its shelf-life outliving all of the rest.
 In a can, freeze dried foods can last up to approximately 25 years, and six months to three years in a moisture-resistant bag.

 Freeze dried foods are the perfect go-to snack for consumers of all ages to enjoy.
+Sow Good offers a wide variety snacks such as freeze dried apple slices, blueberries, edamame, mango slices, apple cinnamon granola, cherries, banana chips & much more!
 Not only are they a healthier, natural alternative to other convenient snacks, freeze dried foods are also packed with flavor and nutritional goodness.
 Companies (and yes, we will toot our own horn here) are leading the path to eliminating food waste by embracing “ugly” foods and revolutionizing the snacking industry.
 It’s also important to note that light-weight products help reduce emissions during transportation which furthers the benefits of freeze-dried foods.
 So, yes!
 It’s a win-win for everyone, the consumer, and the environment.